ntpthanh7921/DL_CV_Presentation/README.md

 - Theory: should answer 3 questions: What?
 Why (Motivation)?
 How (Method/Approach (by prior research/papers, and your method/method from selected paper), Results, ....)? - Slides.

 - Demo: Code implementation for demonstration with your own sample inputs, outputs.
-Code can be from github repo provided by selected paper in case the topic from SCI journal/conference paper.
+Code can be from Github repo provided by selected paper in case the topic from SCI journal/conference paper.

 Time for presentation: at least 30 minutes for Theory + Demo, ~30 minutes for Q&A.

-Submit slides for presentation by 20/03, 15:59 PM (plan).
+Submit slides for presentation by 27/03, 15:59 PM (plan).
 English.
 PDF.
 No report.